Rhinophyma

 Treatment

 The most common treatment is surgery to reshape the nose.
 Surgery may be done with a laser, scalpel, or rotating brush (dermabrasion).
-Certain acne medicines may also be helpful in treating the condition.
+Certain acne medicines may also help treat the condition.

 Outlook (Prognosis)